…you are reaching the end of a Sprint, and are getting ready for the next one. Naturally, no matter how well it went, you would like to improve.

 Norm Kerth.
 “How long should a retrospective be?”
 In Project Retrospectives: A Handbook for Team Reviews.
 New York: Dorset House Publishing, 2001, ff.
 53.

 Stephen R. Covey.
-The Seven Habits of Highly Effective People Simon & Schuster, 1992.
+The 7 Habits of Highly Effective People Simon & Schuster, 1992.

-Joop Swieringa and Andra Wierdsma.
-Becoming a Learning Organization.
-Reading, MA: Addison Wesley, 1992, pp. 37-42.
+Joop Swieringa and André F. M. Wierdsma.
+Becoming a Learning Organization: Beyond the Learning Curve.
+Reading, MA: Addison Wesley, 1992, pp. 37–42.